OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 After we linked features across all maps, we want to identify features that are significantly deregulated between the two conditions.
 We will first scale and normalize the data, then perform a t-test, and finally correct the obtained p-values for multiple testing using Benjamini-Hochberg.
 All of these steps will be carried out in individual **R Snippet** nodes.
 - Double-click on the first **R Snippet** node labeled ”log scaling” to open the **R Snippet** dialog.
 In the middle you will see a short R script that performs the log scaling.
 To perform the log scaling we use a so-called regular expression (<code>grepl</code>) to select all columns containing the intensities in the six maps and take the log2 logarithm.
 - The output of the log scaling node is also used to draw a boxplot that can be used to examine the structure of the data.
-Since we only want to plot the intensities in the different maps (and not m/z or rt) we first use a **Column Filter** node to keep only the columns that contain the intensities.
+Since we only want to plot the intensities in the different maps (and not m/z or rt) we first use a `Column Filter` node to keep only the columns that contain the intensities.
 We connect the resulting table to a **Box Plot** node which draws one box for every column in the input table.
 Right-click and select **View: Box Plot**
 - The median normalization is performed in a similar way to the log scaling.
 First we calculate the median intensity for each intensity column, then we subtract the median from every intensity.
 - Open the **Box Plot** connected to the normalization node and compare it to the box plot connected to the log scaling node to examine the effect of the median normalization.
 - To perform the t-test we defined the two groups we want to compare.
-Finally, we save the p-values and fold-changes in two new columns named p-value and FC.
+Finally we save the p-values and fold-changes in two new columns named p-value and FC.
 - The **Numeric Row Splitter** is used to filter less interesting parts of the data.
-In this case, we only keep columns where the fold-change is ≥ 2.
+In this case we only keep columns where the fold-change is ≥ 2.
 - We adjust the p-values for multiple testing using Benjamini-Hochberg and keep all consensus features with a q-value ≤ 0.01 (i.e. we target a false-discovery rate of 1%).

 #### Interactive visualization

 KNIME supports multiple nodes for interactive visualization with interrelated output.
 The nodes used in this part of the workflow exemplify this concept.
-They further demonstrate how figures with data-dependent customization can be easily realized using basic KNIME nodes.
+They further demonstrate how figures with data dependent customization can be easily realized using basic KNIME nodes.
 Several simple operations are concatenated in order to enable an interactive volcano plot.

 - We first log-transform fold changes and p-values in the **R Snippet** node.
 We then append columns noting interesting features (concerning fold change and p-value).
 - With this information, we can use various Manager nodes (**Views** > **Property**) to emphasize interesting data points.
-The configuration dialogs allow us to select columns to change color, shape, or size of data points dependent on the column values.
+The configuration dialogs allow us to select columns to change color, shape or size of data points dependent on the column values.
 - The **Scatter Plot** node (from the **Views** repository) enables interactive visualization of the logarithmized values as a volcano plot: the log-transformed values can be chosen in the ‘Column Selection’ tab of the plot view.
 Data points can be selected in the plot and highlighted via the menu option.
 The highlighting transfers to all other interactive nodes connected to the same data table.
 In our case, selection and the highlighting will also occur in the **Interactive Table** node (from the **Views** repository).
 - Output of the interactive table can then be filtered via the ”HiLite” menu tab.
 For example, we could restrict shown rows to points highlighted in the volcano plot.